-There will be no ground disturbance within the Balranald Project area without an approved Iluka Land Disturbance Permit (TRIM ref: FRM6126).
+Internal Iluka management procedure requires an approved Iluka Land Disturbance Permit (TRIM ref: FRM6126) prior to any ground disturbance within the Balranald Project area.
 Ground disturbance may include but is not limited to drilling, vegetation clearing/grubbing, trenching, creation of access roads and excavation works.
+There will be no disturbance outside of the approved disturbance area.